omertuc/assisted-swarm-old/README.md

 250m cores per agent, which is a lot - you'd need about 256 cores to run 2000 agents concurrently without freezing your host.

-The agents/installer/controller are supposed to behave just like the real thing as much as possible.
-This is achieved via the patches described in the "Patches" section below.

-## 1. Build images
-From any machine (doesn't have to be the same machine running the swarm), run `QUAY_ACCOUNT=<your quay.io account> dry-repos/prepare_images.sh`

-This will build the patched images and publish them to:

-- quay.io/${QUAY_ACCOUNT}/assisted-installer-agent:swarm
-- quay.io/${QUAY_ACCOUNT}/assisted-installer:swarm
-- quay.io/${QUAY_ACCOUNT}/assisted-installer-controller:swarm

-So please make sure to `podman login quay.io` into the specified quay account, and also create public repositories with the above names.
+The agents/installer/controller are launched using their dry-run mode.

-## 2. Deploy the service-under-test
+## 1. Deploy the service-under-test
 This part is up to you.
 Make sure the service is accessible from the swarm machines.

 ### Service Configuration
 The assisted service configmap should be modified with the following parameters -
 1) `AUTH_TYPE` set to `none`
-2) `AGENT_DOCKER_IMAGE` set to point to the agent swarm image built by `dry-repos/prepare_images.sh`
-2) `INSTALLER_IMAGE` set to point to the installer swarm image built by `dry-repos/prepare_images.sh`
-3) `CONTROLLER_IMAGE` set to point to the controller swarm image built by `dry-repos/prepare_images.sh`
-4) `HW_VALIDATOR_REQUIREMENTS` can optionally be modified if your main host has less RAM then is required by default
+2) `HW_VALIDATOR_REQUIREMENTS` can optionally be modified if your main host has less RAM then is required by default

-## 3. Create manifests
+## 2. Create manifests
-This step requires `jq`, `jinja2-cli` (Python package, see `requirements.txt`) and `kubectl` & `oc` binaries.
+This step requires `jq`, `jinja2-cli`, `yq` (Python packages, see `requirements.txt`) and `kubectl` & `oc` binaries.
-You also need to point your kube binaries to the cluster the assisted service is running on.
+You also need to point your kubectl/oc to the cluster the assisted service is running on.

 Test parameters such as pull-secret, SSH keys, and exact number of swarm replicas should be set in the `manifests/manifests-data.example.json` file.
 A default SSH key is provided and since we're